rust-lang/wg-async/src/vision/shiny_future/barbara_makes_a_wish.md

 ### **What is [Barbara] most excited about in this future?
 Is she disappointed by anything?**

-Barbara is thrilled with
+Barbara is thrilled with how this tool has given her insight into the innards of the async executor she is using.

-*Think about Barbara's top priority (productivity, maintenance over time) and the expectations she brings (fits well with Rust).
-How do they fare in this future?*
+She is disappointed to learn that not every async executor supports the `wish4-async-insight` crate.
+The crate works by monitoring state changes within the executor, instrumented via the `tracing` crate.
+Not every async-executor is instrumented in a fashion compatible with `wish4-async-insight`.

 ### **What [projects] benefit the most from this future?**